DPDK/dpdk/doc/guides/nics/mlx5.rst

   The type of mapping may slightly affect the Tx performance, the optimal choice is strongly relied on the host architecture and should be deduced practically.

-  If ``tx_db_nc`` is either omitted or set to zero, the doorbell is forced to be mapped to regular memory, the PMD will perform the extra write memory barrier after writing to doorbell, it might increase the needed CPU clocks per packet to send, but latency might be improved.
+  If ``tx_db_nc`` is set to zero, the doorbell is forced to be mapped to regular memory, the PMD will perform the extra write memory barrier after writing to doorbell, it might increase the needed CPU clocks per packet to send, but latency might be improved.

-  If ``tx_db_nc`` is set to not zero, the doorbell is forced to be mapped to non cached memory, the PMD will not perform the extra write memory barrier after writing to doorbell, on some architectures it might improve the performance.
+  If ``tx_db_nc`` is set to one, the doorbell is forced to be mapped to non cached memory, the PMD will not perform the extra write memory barrier after writing to doorbell, on some architectures it might improve the performance.

+  If ``tx_db_nc`` is set to two, the doorbell is forced to be mapped to regular memory, the PMD will use heuristics to decide whether write memory barrier should be performed.
+For bursts with size multiple of recommended one (64 pkts) it is supposed the next burst is coming and no need to issue the extra memory barrier (it is supposed to be issued in the next coming burst, at least after descriptor writing).
+It might increase latency (on some hosts till next packets transmit) and should be used with care.

-  The default ``tx_db_nc`` value is zero ARM64 hosts and one for others.
+  If ``tx_db_nc`` is omitted or set to zero, the preset (if any) environment variable "MLX5_SHUT_UP_BF" value is used.
+If there is no "MLX5_SHUT_UP_BF", the default ``tx_db_nc`` value is zero for ARM64 hosts and one for others.

 - ``tx_vec_en`` parameter [int]